 Before you cut all marketing activity completely, it is important to assess whether you can adapt your campaigns to fit the situation, as some brands may find changing their key products or brand messaging at this time can help to secure sales during the pandemic.
 For other businesses, now is a good time to sort behind the scenes marketing – from cleaning up your analytics to planning for the year ahead.

 It comes as no surprise that travel businesses have been hit harder by the pandemic than online grocery stores.
-The pandemic has changed what consumers can and can’t do, and as a result, changed what they do and don’t buy.
+Lockdowns change what consumers can and can’t do, and as a result, changed whhttps://www.searchlaboratory.com/about/contact-us/at they do and don’t buy.
 While some industries are affected more than others, businesses within the same industry are being impacted differently, and even within the same business, no two product categories are affected in the same way.

 It is therefore important that, in addition to being aware of how COVID-19 is affecting the wider industry, you understand how your unique business is being impacted by the pandemic.
 This is key to making informed marketing decisions during this period of uncertainty.

 How you proceed during the pandemic depends largely on whether you are still able to make sales during this period.

 For businesses who are unable to trade during this period, or have seen a decline in traffic and sales, now is a good time to invest in tidying up your channels, ensure you are tracking data which is aligned with your goals and improving brand awareness.

 For businesses who are able to continue making sales, adapting your messaging and strategy to reflect changes in consumer needs is important for both short- and long-term brand sentiment and ROI.